Tracking White-Tailed Deer: New Research Unveils Insights into Deer Movement and Genetics Amid Climate Shifts

 A study between Trent University and Parks Canada is tracking white-tailed deer in Ontario, in hopes of further understanding how their movement patterns and genetic traits have shifted and been affected in the face of climate change.

 Featured in the latest episode of the Climate Crew series by Parks Canada, Dr. Aaron Shafer, chair of Forensic Science and associate professor in the Environmental & Life Sciences Program at Trent University, uses movement and genomic analyses to understand how animals are evolving in their natural environments as they shift due to climate change.
+This study is part of a larger research project, which also includes collaboration with scientists from the Ministry of Natural Resources and Forestry, who are also adjunct faculty at Trent.

 By tagging deer with radio collars, the researchers are collecting data on deer home range information and movement patterns within the province.
 While they attach the radio collars, the researchers also collect DNA samples and genetic material, and measure physical traits on each deer.